AL-DN/MarketMaven/README.md

 # Market Maven
-## Market Maven is an innovative application designed for retail traders to share and post their trading activities.
+**Market Maven** is an innovative application designed for retail traders to share and post their trading activities.
 The platform will facilitate a discourse community where users can exchange trading philosophies and strategies.
 Real-time, verifiable user stats on their profiles will add credibility to their statements and insights.

+---

 ## Development Strategy - Plan Driven
 I will create and review the **System Requirements Specification (SRS)**.
 Once the SRS document is completed, I will repeat the process for the **System Architecture Specification (SAS)** document.
 Lastly, will come the implementation.
 I will validate the software at each small feature implementation so that a long validation phase is not needed.
 I also plan for more features to be added so if youre interested in helping out youre welcome to read the contribuiters guide and get started with developing a new feature or testing.

+---

 ## Contributing